truecharts/public/charts/stable/traefik-forward-auth/docs/how-to.md

             namespace: traefik
 ```

-### Per-app whitelist
+### Per-chart whitelist

-In case you need per-app whitelists, you have two options: set up multiple instances of traefik-forward-auth (cumbersome) or
+In case you need per-chart whitelists, you have two options: set up multiple instances of traefik-forward-auth (cumbersome) or
 use custom rules.
 Consult the readme of the original project how to set them.

 ### Testing